'Undrafted but undaunted': Oilers' Colby Cave dies at 25

 The 6-foot-1, 200-pound Cave made his NHL debut with Boston on Dec.
 21, 2017 after getting called up from Providence of the AHL.
 He played three games with Boston that season.

-Cave played 15 more games with Boston in 2018 before the Oilers claimed him on waivers.
+Cave played 15 more games with Boston in 2018 before the Oilers claimed him.

 Cave was born in Battleford, Sasketchewan, and his death comes just more than two years after another hockey tragedy in the province.
 Sixteen people died when the Humboldt Broncos junior hockey team’s bus crashed on April 6, 2018.